-What does it mean to call Google Plus an Identity Service?
-Might that have implications for how web pages might be ranked by Google?
-If we believe that Google might start incorporating authority signals into those rankings, it very well could.
+What does it mean to call Agent Rank an Identity Service?
+Might that have implications for how web pages rank at Google?
+If Google starts using authority signals into those rankings, it very well could.

-At the Edinburgh Intl TV Festival on August 28th, 2011 at a Q&A with Eric Schmidt, Andy Carvin from NPR asked about Google’s insistence on the use of people’s real names, and received a prolonged response that pointed out the use of Google Plus as an identity service with the possible use of a ranking signal built into it.
+At the Edinburgh Intl TV Festival on August 28th, 2011, at a Q&A with Eric Schmidt, Andy Carvin from NPR asked about Google’s insistence on using people’s real names.
+He received a long response that pointed out using Google Plus as an identity service using a ranking signal built into it.

-But my general rule is people have a lot of free time and people on the Internet, there are people who do really really evil and wrong things on the Internet, and it would be useful if we had strong identity so we could weed them out.
-I’m not suggesting eliminating them, what I’m suggesting is if we knew their identity was accurate, we could rank them.
-Think of them like an identity rank.
+But my general rule is people have a lot of free time and people on the Internet, some people do really really evil and wrong things on the Internet, and it would be useful if we had a strong identity so we could weed them out.
+I’m not suggesting eliminating them.
+What I’m suggesting is if we knew their identity was accurate, we could rank them.
+Think of them as an identity rank.

 The Return of Agent Rank and Portable Digital Signatures

-One of the few places where I recall a Google patent describing the use of a digital identity was Google’s patent filing involving Agent Rank, which I wrote in 2007 over at Search Engine Land in Google’s Agent Rank Patent Application.
+I recall a Google patent describing the use of digital identity on Google’s patent filing involving Agent Rank.
+I wrote about it in Google’s Agent Rank / Author Rank Patent Filing.

-The patent describes how authors can mark the content that they publish on the Web with a digital signature, whether that content might be a web page, or article, or blog post, or even comment, and how their authorship might influence the rankings of that content by associating a reputation score with it.
+The patent describes how authors can mark content published on the Web with a digital signature.
+That would be regardless of it being a web page, article, blog post, or even a comment.
+It also tells us that authorship might influence the rankings of that content by associating a reputation score with it.

-The patent also describes ways of using meta data to provide information about whether or not that content has been syndicated elsewhere, somewhat similar to the syndication metadata tags developed for Google News.
+The patent also describes ways of using metadata to provide information about whether published elsewhere.
+This would be somewhat like the syndication metadata tags developed for Google News.
 (See also, Google on Duplicate Content Filtering and News Attribution Metatags.)

-Google published a contination patent filing this summer that provides updates to the reputation scoring system described in the Agent Rank patent, which makes it more likely that could be used with an authorship markup approach and a system like Google Plus.
+This summer, Google updated the reputation scoring system described in the Agent Rank patent.
+That makes it more likely to use an authorship markup approach and a system like Google Plus.
 It’s not the first continuation of the patent.
-An earlier version was published in 2009.
+An earlier continuation was published in 2009.

-Both continuations of the original patent contain substantially the same description, but the newest version of the Agent Rank patent adds an interesting element within its claims.
+Both continuations of the original patent contain substantially the same description, but the newest version of the Agent Rank patent adds an interesting element in its claims.

-Here is the first of the claims listed in the new version of the patent filing:
+Here is the first of the claims listed in the agent rank patent filing:

 1. A computer-implemented method comprising: evaluating a document that is hosted on a site, the document including a content item to which a maker of the content item has applied a digital signature; determining whether the digital signature is portable; if the digital signature is portable, using a reputation score associated with the maker in calculating a quality score for the document; and if the digital signature is not portable, using the reputation score associated with the maker in calculating the quality score for the document only if the digital signature is fixed to the site.